open-telemetry/opentelemetry-cpp/docs/stdout-exporter-design.md

 `Shutdown` should not block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
 Language library authors can decide if they want to make the shutdown timeout configurable.

-In the StdoutExporter there is no cleanup to be done, so there is no need to use the timeout within the `Shutdown` function as it will never be blocking.
+In the StreamExporter there is no cleanup to be done, so there is no need to use the timeout within the `Shutdown` function as it will never be blocking.

 ```
-class StdoutSpanExporter final : public sdktrace::SpanExporter
+class StreamSpanExporter final : public sdktrace::SpanExporter
 {

 private: